USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch10_new_simulation.md

 The model output time step and run length of each CMAQ simulation are flexible and can be configured in the run script for the applicable CMAQ program.
 For CCTM, it is possible to have output files with a different number of time steps than the corresponding meteorology or emission input data.
 For example, it is common to have input meteorology files in 4- or 5-day intervals, input emission files in 1- or 2-day intervals, and CCTM output files in 1-day intervals.
 The CMAQ scripts allow the user to configure the model to output data with any number of time steps.
 The number of CCTM output time steps does not need to correspond with the input meteorology and emissions output time steps.
 To keep CMAQ output file sizes manageable, CMAQ output is typically stored in 1‑day (24‑hour) blocks.

-To configure a new CMAQ simulation, the follow steps must be taken to set up the modeling time period:
+To configure a new CMAQ simulation, the following steps must be taken to set up the modeling time period:

 -   Produce emissions and meteorology data for the time period to be modeled with CMAQ.
 When deciding upon a modeling period, it is necessary to have a “spin-up” interval prior to the beginning of the initial time of interest.
 The spin-up period is a sequence of days at the beginning of an air quality simulation that are not used in the analysis of the modeling results.
 These days are simulated to minimize the impacts of the initial conditions on the CCTM modeling results.
 Spin-up periods vary in length depending on the size of the modeling domain, the magnitude of the emissions sources within the modeling domain, and the pollutants being studied.
 As a general rule of thumb for regional modeling, a period of at least 10 days should be considered for a spin-up period.
--   Generate ICs for the first time step of the CCTM simulation; if running multiple days in sequence, configure the CCTM run script to use the ICs from ICON for the first model day and to initialize the subsequent days with the previous day’s CCTM output
+-   Generate ICs for the first time step of the CCTM simulation; if running multiple days in sequence, configure the CCTM run script to use the ICs from ICON for the first model day and to initialize the subsequent days with the previous day’s CCTM output.
--   Generate either time-independent BCs for the grid to be modeled, or for a nested simulation generate temporally resolved BCs for the model time period from CCTM outputs for the parent grid
+-   Generate either time-independent BCs for the grid to be modeled, or for a nested simulation generate temporally resolved BCs for the model time period from CCTM outputs for the parent grid.
--   Configure the CCTM run script to loop through the days to be modeled, using the correct input files for each model day and writing output files with the desired number of time steps
+-   Configure the CCTM run script to loop through the days to be modeled, using the correct input files for each model day and writing output files with the desired number of time steps.

 ### Initial and boundary conditions